-Establishing the make up of the daily-scale rainfall distribution for a location, and how this interacts with the climate, is particularly important for water resources management.
-For example, the impact of a one-month rainfall total of 100 mm on a hydrological system would be very different depending on whether the rainfall had fallen evenly throughout the month, or if it had occurred in a single event (McIntosh et al., 2007).
+The make up of the daily-scale rainfall distribution is particularly important for water resources management.
+For example, the impact of a one-month rainfall total of 100 mm on a hydrological system would be very different depending on whether the rainfall had fallen evenly throughout the month, or in a single event (McIntosh et al., 2007; Verdon-Kidd and Kiem, 2009b).

-Rainfall in the southern MDB mostly stems from weather systems with an extratropical origin (Wright, 1989; Qi et al., 1999; Pook et al., 2006; Risbey et al., 2008).
-Cut-off low pressure systems contribute the most rainfall from a single type of system, between approximately 25% and 50% of rainfall to the region (Wright, 1989; Pook et al., 2006).
-Cut-off lows are also responsible for over 80% of the rainfall that occurs on heavy rain days (described as days with over 25 mm or rain) during these months (Pook et al., 2006).
+Rainfall in the southern MDB mostly stems from extratropical weather systems (Wright, 1989; Qi et al., 1999; Pook et al., 2006; Risbey et al., 2008).
+Figure 4 illustrates some of these systems, such as cold fronts, cut-off low-pressure systems and cloud bands.
+Cut-off low pressure systems contribute the most rainfall from a single type of system, between approximately 25 % and 50 % of rainfall to the region (Wright, 1989; Pook et al., 2006).
+Cut-off lows are also responsible for over 80 % of the rainfall that occurs on heavy rain days (described as days with over 25 mm or rain) during these months (Pook et al., 2006).

-Frontal systems that interact with tropical air masses (e.g. cloudbands that form from a surface or middle troposphere pressure trough entraining tropical moisture), those that do not (e.g. Southern Ocean cold fronts), and post-frontal rainfall provide smaller, but significant, contributions to southern MDB rainfall totals, though the influence of each varies regionally (Wright, 1989; Verdon-Kidd and Kiem, 2009a).
-Postfrontal rainfall is only a significant contributor close to the mountain range spanning the southeast MDB, where orographic uplift is the primary mechanism causing rainfall.
-In the southern MDB, frontal rain contributes between 25 % and 40 % of monthly rainfall totals, with this contribution decreasing moving further north (Pook et al., 2006).
-Verdon-Kidd and Kiem (2009a) attribute sizeable proportions of rainfall in the state of
+Frontal systems that interact with tropical air masses (e.g., cloud bands that form from a surface or middle troposphere pressure trough entraining tropical moisture, such as the Northwest cloud band in Fig. 4), those that do not (e.g., the cold fronts in Fig. 4), and post-frontal rainfall provide smaller, but significant, contributions to southern MDB rainfall totals, although the influence of each varies regionally (Wright, 1989; Verdon-Kidd and Kiem, 2009a).
+Post-frontal rainfall is only a significant contributor close to the mountain range spanning the southeast MDB, where orographic uplift is the primary mechanism causing rainfall.
+In the